The Call of the Wild (1972 film): Reception

-Although it was not released in the United States until 1975 and was poorly received upon release, today the film is seen in a better light.
 Contemporary British and Irish Film Directors: A Wallflower Critical Guide described it as a "swinging back to action-adventure", starring "Charlton Heston at his best", another in the "long line of Annakin's panoramic films featuring a myriad of beautiful locations".

-In Italy, on the other hand, the film was a surprise success: it spawned a trend of Northern adventure films during the 1970s, including White Fang (1973).
+In Italy the film was a surprise success: it spawned a trend of Northern adventure films during the 1970s, including White Fang (1973).